tea-droid/tanmayspace/content/subpages/token-impersonation/index.md

 ## How I went about it

-Followed the "Gaining shell" note and basically got a shell on fcastle using the password via metasploit -> [[III.
-Gaining Shell Access]]
+Followed the "Gaining shell" note and basically got a shell on fcastle using the password via metasploit -> [Gaining Initial Shell Access](/subpages/ini-shell-access)
 ![Pasted image 20251218195544](images/Pasted-image-20251218195544.png)